 The first 90 seconds after an upsetting event are crucial for choosing who we want to be and how we present ourselves.

-If we pay attention, we can feel a distinct physical response in our bodies when stress hits: an elevated heart rate, flushed cheeks, our pulse pounding in our ears.
-This is because of chemicals released by our brains, prompting us to fight, flee, or freeze – a reaction that goes way back to a time when predators were a real and constant threat, and biological instincts offered us our best chance at survival.
+If we pay attention, we can feel a distinct physical response when stress hits: an elevated heart rate, flushed cheeks, our pulse pounding in our ears.
+The chemicals released by our brains prompt us in this way to fight, flee or freeze.
+This response goes back to a time when predators were a real and constant threat, and biological instincts offered us our best chance at survival.

-Today, the high-stress situations we experience in our modern world are more about arguments with our loved ones, frustration at traffic and long lines, or bad news that turns an otherwise peaceful day sideways.
+Today, high-stress situations more likely center around arguments with our loved ones, frustration at traffic or bad news that turns an otherwise peaceful day sideways.
+We’ve come a long way since then.

 With our highly-developed brains, we can also choose a response other than fighting, freezing or running away like our ancient ancestors.